btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 ## Invoices

-All of the invoices for your user account will be displayed here.
+All of the **invoices** for your user account will be displayed here.
 You can filter the invoices by the status, order, item, store or date.
 You can also create invoices manually.
 Invoices are sorted by date from new to old.
 You can open an individual invoice for more information.
 Use the export button to save a file (.json or .csv) detailing all invoices.

 ## Payment Requests

-Each store can have an unlimited number of payment requests which are displayed here.
+Each store can have an unlimited number of **payment requests** which are displayed here.
 Payment requests are dynamic invoices that can be shared by url and paid at any time using current BTC exchange rates.
 Here you can edit and view your payment requests.
 You can see invoice details for your payment requests and even clone previously created payment requests.

 For more information, check [Payment Requests](PaymentRequests.md)

 ## My Settings

-My Settings are user settings.
+My Settings are **user settings**.
 Modify your e-mail address, password or set up two-factor authentication.
 The U2F feature allows users to further enhance the security of their accounts by physically confirming authentication with a U2F compatible device.

 ## Notifications

-Notifications inform the user that an event has accured on the BTCPay Server instance.
+Notifications inform the user that **an event has accured on the BTCPay Server instance**.
 The event that is notified can for example be a received or failed payment, an overpaid or underpaid invoice.

 By clicking on the icon you can access the Notifications page, where you can view past Notifications and optionally delete them.